 This museum was established in the 19th century by the Asiatic Society of Bengal (founded in 1784 by Sir William Jones) which is presently located at 1 Park Street, Kolkata.
 However, in 1875, the museum was shifted to its present geographical location.
 And due to the first-mover advantage, this museum became the earliest as well as the largest multi-purpose museum of not just India but in the entire Asia-Pacific region.
 And since its establishment, it was as if there was a whole movement that started in India with great momentum of setting up museums.
 And currently, according to data, there are about 400 museums in our country.

-8. L.Archeology Gallery.
 This gallery showcases the sculptors belonging to the Buddhist, Brahmanical, and Jain faiths dating between the 2nd Century and the 15th Century CE.
-These belonged to the Kushana, Gupta, Pala-Sena, Chandella, Pallava, Hoysala, Vijaynagar and Chola dynasty.
+These belonged to the Kushana, Gupta, Pala-Sena, Chandella, Pallava, Hoysala, Vijaynagar, and Chola dynasties.

-10. New Market at Lindsay Street.
-The New Market on Lindsay street is an interesting option to explore after your visit the Indian Museum.
+The New Market on Lindsay street is an interesting option to explore after your visit to the Indian Museum.
 Here, the tourists can relish the shopping experience of over 2,000 stalls wherein there is a lot of opportunity for shopping around ranging from flowers, clothing, food items and so much more.

 Known as the city of joy, Kolkata is a must-visit city for anyone who is fascinated with Indian culture.
 It is located at a distance of 1,532, 2,179, 1,891, 1,499 km from Delhi, Mumbai, Bengaluru, and Hyderabad.
 Let’s see how you can reach here by the following means of transportation.